napari/napari.github.io/dev/_sources/howtos/layers/vectors.md

 Set the width of all the vectors in a layer using the `layer.width` property.

 Set the color of all the vectors in a layer using the `layer.edge_color` property.

-Pan and zoom are not available on the vectors layer.

 ## Vectors data